vibeus/vibe-website/content/blog/should-you-hire-a-director-of-remote-work/index.md

 ---
-title: "Should You Hire a Director of Remote Work?"
+title: Should You Hire a Director of Remote Work?
 slug: should-you-hire-a-director-of-remote-work
 author: Mary Clark Navarro
-date: 2021-04-05
+date: '2021-04-05'
-tags: ["remote collaboration", "work from anywhere", "work from home"]
+tags:
+- remote collaboration
+- work from anywhere
+- work from home
 draft: false
 isfeatured: false
 description: Is hiring a director of remote work the right decision for your company?
 That all depends.
 ---

 Options for remote work are much more vast than they were even a year ago.
 As employees and employers navigate a new workplace, new challenges will arise around employee engagement, talent acquisition, productivity, and benefits.
 Traditional HR department functions may not take these challenges into consideration from a remote or hybrid perspective.